akiradeveloper/dm-writeboost/performance/README.md

 compared to the sequetial throughput of the cache device 266 MB/sec which is shown (C).
-This result shows that the CPU overhead is very small because the implementation of dm-lc is very compact and sophisticated.
+This result shows that the CPU overhead is very small because the implementation of dm-writeboost is very compact and sophisticated.
 - (E) The applications in reality often submit sync writes which lead to embarrassing bios with REQ_FUA ro REQ_FLUSH flags.
 The size of segment is in tradeoff.
 The bigger the segment is